kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 Sometimes when you just left your house.<br/>
 Sometimes on your way to work.<br/>
-Sometimes on a plane while you're on your way to a long vacation...<br/>
+Sometimes on a plane while you're on your way for a long vacation...<br/>

 There are different solutions for this problem: